 - Narration: When you wake up tomorrow, you find you are living in a community in which there is no violence against women and girls.
 All members of this community enjoy a life of abundance as individuals, in their relationships and in their community.
 This is a community where women and girls are safe and respected and can aspire to be anything they want.
 They have no worries about violence happening to them, their daughters or mothers, their friends or sisters.
 Gender inequality, harmful masculinities and violence against men and women, boys and girls, have all ended.
 Their relationship with God and with one another has been fully restored. - (Pause for ten seconds): Imagine life in this community: What activities are women doing in this community?
 Where do they go?
 What do they wear?
 What do they do in church?
 In their house? - (Pause for ten seconds): How are women treated?
 What is a woman's relationship with her husband, her father, her brother and her children? - (Pause for ten seconds): How do men act in this community?
 What kind of qualities do they have?
 How do men treat women?
 What kind of fathers are they?
-What kind of husbands are they? - How do men and women interact with people of a different religion to them?
-How do they communicate and work together?
-(Pause for ten seconds) - How do you feel about being a part of this community?
+What kind of husbands are they? - How do you feel about being a part of this community?
 Embrace that feeling and let it sink in. - Make sure you give participants enough time between the statements to reflect and absorb what has been said.
 Now ask them to open their eyes slowly.